Uttoxeter: Economy

 In 1945, Joseph Cyril Bamford founded J C Bamford Excavators Limited in Uttoxeter, now known as JCB.
 The firm, based in the nearby village of Rocester, is the world's third-largest construction equipment manufacturer.
 The firm's first vehicle was a tipping trailer made from war-surplus materials, which J. C. Bamford built in a rented lock-up garage in Uttoxeter.
 The Bamford family had previously started Bamfords, later Bamford International Farm Machinery which was a large employer in the town from the end of the 19th century through to the early 1980s, when it gradually declined before closing in 1989.
 The land and former building were acquired by JCB for its "Special Products" division.
 This has now closed and the buildings have been demolished, but the site has yet to be redeveloped.
-JCB has other factories in Uttoxeter, Cheadle, Rugeley, Foston and Wrexham, and abroad in the United States and India.
+JCB has other factories in Uttoxeter, Cheadle, Foston and Wrexham, and abroad in the United States and India.

-Fox's Biscuits (previously Elkes and Adams) has a factory in Uttoxeter.
+Elkes Biscuits, previously Fox's Biscuits, has a factory in Uttoxeter.
 Elkes was the creator of the malted milk biscuit.
 Glennans Crisps, specialising in vegetable crisps, is based in the town.
 It was bought by Tyrrells Crisps in 2012.

-Proximity to the Alton Towers Theme Park and Resort, St. George's Park National Football Centre and the Peak District National Park means tourism is important to the local economy.
-Uttoxeter Racecourse, home to the Midlands Grand National, also brings visitors, as do the town centre shops and markets.
+Uttoxeter Racecourse, home to the Midlands Grand National, brings visitors to the town centre shops and markets.
+Proximity to the Alton Towers Resort, St. George's Park National Football Centre and the Peak District National Park means tourism is important to the local economy.

 Agriculture remains important, as the town is set in rich dairy farming country.
 Uttoxeter previously housed a large dairy and was historically a major trader in butter and cheese.
-The farming cooperative Dairy Farmers of Britain had another large dairy in the nearby village of Fole, but this closed in 2008.
-The next year the firm went into administration.
-A new cattle market was due to be built in the town after the old one was demolished in 2004, but no progress was made and it is now unlikely after ten years that the town will regain one.
+The farming cooperative Dairy Farmers of Britain had another large dairy in the nearby village of Fole, but this closed in 2008 and the firm went into administration the next year.
+A new cattle market was due to be built in the town after the old one was demolished in 2004, having stood dormant since the 2001 foot and mouth outbreak.
+No progress was made and it is now unlikely that the town will regain one, the land now having been redeveloped into a pedestrianised shopping area, composed of an Asda store, GP surgery and retail outlets.